Hi everyone! You’ve come to the right place if you want to learn about the ranking factors for Google Maps.

-In this article, we want to discuss Google My Business (GMB/GBP) SEO, using GMB for local search engine optimization, and the best way to rank on Google in 2022.
+In this article, we want to discuss Google Business Profile (GMB/GBP) SEO, using GMB for local search engine optimization, and the best way to rank on Google in 2023.

 Step 1: Verification